 Heroes Square is one of the most visited attraction in Budapest and you can expect to encounter crowds the minute you emerge from the subway station.

 Heroes Square is a tribute site for 1000 years of Magyar ancestry.
 At the center of the square, a Millennium Monuments in the form of a huge pillar can be seen.
 The pillar is actually a pedestal for the archangel Gabriël.
-The Millennium Monument is surrounded by a dozen huge statues of different Hungarian kings and other important historical figures.
+The Millennium Monument is surrounded by a dozen of huge statues of different Hungarian kings and other important historic figures.

 You can visit Heroes Square during the day, as well as the evening, since the square is beautifully lighted at nightfall.

 Budapest Park and Vajdahuyad Castle

 Vajdahuyad Castle is one of the castles we mentioned in our list of the most beautiful castles in Hungary.
 There’s no doubt about the ingenious architecture with which the castle was built.
 Vajdahunyad Castle is conveniently located inside Budapest Park, not too far from Heroes Square.